 - Fill in the correct name of your brand or company in the “From” field and present your real physical address.

-- Avoid using harvested email addresses, sending emails with images only, and using deceptive subject lines.
+- Avoid using harvested email addresses, sending emails with images only, or using deceptive subject lines.

-- Make sure that the email service providers which have access to your mailing lists and help you handle your email marketing, follow the CAN-SPAM Act rules.
+- Make sure that the email service providers that have access to your mailing lists, and help you handle your email marketing, follow the CAN-SPAM Act rules.

-An email sender could get up to $42,530 penalty for each email that violates these anti-spam rules for email marketing.
+An email sender can get up to $42,530 fine for each email that violates these anti-spam rules for email marketing.

 Legal email marketing in Canada

-Canada’s Anti-Spam Legislation (CASL) is the law which protects Canadian users from spam, personal data leaks, and other types of digital technology misuse.
+Canada’s Anti-Spam Legislation (CASL) is a law which protects Canadian users from spam, personal data leaks, and other types of digital technology misuse.